What Every Black Woman Should Know about Uterine Fibroids

 (See Women’s Health for additional information).

-Though research studies do support the fact that Black Women are more at risk of fibroids, not many studies give reason as to why.
-In 2012, The American Journal of Epidemiology published a research study that suggests hair relaxers (perms) are part of the reason uterine fibroids are so prevalent in Black women.
+Though research studies do support the fact that Black Women are more at risk of fibroids not many studies give reason as to why.
+However,in 2012, The American Journal of Epidemiology published a research study that suggests hair relaxers are part of the reason uterine fibroids are so prevalent in Black women.
 The study states, “Hair relaxers can cause burns and lesions in the scalp, facilitating entry of hair relaxer constituents into the body”.
-The chemicals within hair relaxers can cause a variety of side effects to one’s hair, and as the study suggests, the development of uterine fibroids as a result.
+The chemicals within hair relaxers can cause a variety of side effects to one’s hair, and as the study suggests, the development of uterine fibroids can be a result.
+Even though, there are not many other research studies that explore the correlation between perms and uterine fibroids, the data brought forth in this particular study does enough to raise more than a few eyebrows towards the industry of hair relaxers.

-- Botanical herbs such as Echinacea Root/Red Root , Scudder’s Alterative, and other herbal formulations can help to shrink uterine fibroids in size.
+- Botanical herbs such as Echinacea Root/Red Root , Scudder’s Alterative, and other herbal formulations can help to shrink uterine fibroids in size and inhibit further growth

 - Natural Progesterone.

-Cazo Tonics is a natural herb formulated medicine which contains the Echinacea root and is an effective product in combating fibroids, hemorrhoids, diabetes, etc. If you are someone who has been diagnosed with uterine fibroids, speak with your doctor about all of the best possible options and do research as well so that you may possibly avoid preventable invasive procesdures.
-For more information on the product Cazo Tonic check out our website www.cazowellness.com
+Supreme Earth's Digestive Relief is a natural botanical blend formulated to support digestive system, which contains the Acacia nilotica root and the product may help with common illnesses such as fibroids, hemorrhoid, general digestive issues.
+If you are someone who has been diagnosed with uterine fibroids, speak with your doctor about all of the best possible options and do research as well so that you may possibly avoid a surgical procedure that might be preventable.
+For more information on the product CAZO's Digestive Relief, check out our website www.cazowellness.com